Kansas faces more unemployment problems amid COVID-19 vaccine rollout and testing issues, political analyst weighs in

 TOPEKA, Kan.
-(KSNT) — As Kansas has faced coronavirus vaccine rollout and testing issues, more unemployment problems rattle the state, putting thousands of Kansans at wit’s end.
+(KSNW) – As Kansas has faced coronavirus vaccine rollout and testing issues, more unemployment problems rattle the state, putting thousands of Kansans at wit’s end.

 “No one has helped me, and no one has given me any information,” said Serenity Walters, an unemployment claimant in Lawrence.